usubalang/usuba/_posts/2020-01-14-bitslicing.md

 lang: en
 locale: en_US
 author: Darius Mercadier
 excerpt: Bitslicing was initially introduced by Biham as an implementation trick to speed of software implementations of the DES cipher.
-The basic idea of bitslicing is to represent a n-bit data as 1 bit is n distinct registers.
+The basic idea of bitslicing is to represent a n-bit data as 1 bit is n distinct registers, or, more generally, m n-bit data as n m-bit registers.
+This technique can thus be used to encrypt large amounts of data at once, especially when using SIMD registers.
 comments: true
 hidden: false
 ---